dotnet/csharplang/proposals/statics-in-interfaces.md

 Called out above, but here's a list:

 - Operators `==` and `!=` as well as the implicit and explicit conversion operators are disallowed in interfaces today.
-Should they be allowed?
+Should they be disallowed as static abstract members as well?
-- Should the qualifying `I.` in an explicit operator implenentation go before the `operator` keyword or the operator symbol (e.g. `+`) itself?
+- Should the qualifying `I.` in an explicit operator implementation go before the `operator` keyword or the operator symbol (e.g. `+`) itself?
 - Should we relax the operator restrictions further so that the restricted operand can be of any type that derives from, or has one of some set of implicit conversions to the enclosing type?

 # Design meetings